cloud-ark/kubeplus/README.rst

 *Binding* - Assembling multiple resources - built-in and Custom - to build platform stacks requires them to be bound/tied together in specific ways.
 In Kubernetes 'labels', 'label selectors' and name-based dns resolution satisfy the binding needs between built-in resources.
 However, when using Custom Resources from different Operators these built-in mechanisms are not sufficient.
 Correct binding may require setting Spec properties to specific values or orchestrating actions on multiple resources.
 KubePlus Discovery and Binding Add-on enables automating binding through a minimal language that can be used to glue together different Custom Resources through their YAML definitions.

 *Orchestration* - Creating platform stacks typically requires creating resources in certain order.
-The ordering can be performed external to a system, KubePlus provides a way to define all the resources as part of a stack using a thin layer which also captures dependency and ordering information between different resources.
-KubePlus prevents  out-of-order creation of resources in a defined stack.
+The ordering can be performed external to a system.
+KubePlus provides a way to define all the resources as part of a stack using a Custom Resource, which also captures dependency information between different resources.
+This information is used by KubePlus to prevent out-of-order creation of resources of a stack.
+Note that as per Kubernetes's level-based reconciliation philosophy, the ordering between resource creations should not matter.
+However, CRDs/Operators may not be written to satisfy this requirement.
+In such a case preventing out-of-order resource creation is helpful.

 Who is the target user of KubePlus?